ar-nelson/osmosis-js/README.md

 #### `new Osmosis(config)`

 Creates a new Osmosis store from the given configuration object.
-If a persistence mode and filename are provided, the Osmosis state will be read from a database file.

 `config` is an object with the following properties, all of which (except `appId`) are optional:

-- `appId`: A string that uniquely identifies this Osmosis app.
-Osmosis will only detect peers with the same appId.
-Should be something long and random, like a UUID.
+- `appId`: A UUID that uniquely identifies this Osmosis app.
+Osmosis will only detect peers with the same `appId`.
 - `peerName`: A human-readable string to identify this device when pairing.
 Will appear in the UI of other devices when listing peers.
-Defaults to something randomly generated.
+Defaults to something based on the device's hostname.
-- `persistence`: A string describing how Osmosis data is persisted to disk.
+- `saveState`: An instance of the `SaveState` class, which controls how the store's data is persisted to disk. `InMemorySaveState` (the default) and `JsonFileSaveState` are aways available.
+Additional modules are planned for `SqliteSaveState` and `LevelDbSaveState`.
-  Supported values are `'none'` (default), `'json'`, `'sqlite'`, and `'leveldb'`.
-More values may be added in the future.
-- `filename`: The file to save Osmosis data to.
-Will be read immediately, then written continually whenever the Osmosis state is changed.
-Required if `persistence` is not `'none'`.
 - `minHistory`: An integer, defaults to `0`.
 The minimum number of past actions that Osmosis will preserve, even if it knows it doesn't need them (i.e., all known peers are synced).
 If you intend to do anything with Osmosis's history